xebialabs/devops-as-code-workshop/README.md

 3) Run the pipeline to verify that the application dependencies and the updated pipeline function correctly.
 When the pipeline has completed, go to the XL Deploy UI and check that the **rest-o-rant-api-docker** application was undeployed.

-4) Export the XL YAML files for the changes:
+4) Generate the XL YAML files for the changes:

 ```
-$ xl export -s xl-deploy -p Applications/rest-o-rant-web-docker -f exercise-6/rest-o-rant-web-docker-with-dependencies.yaml
+$ xl generate -s xl-deploy -p Applications/rest-o-rant-web-docker -f exercise-6/rest-o-rant-web-docker-with-dependencies.yaml
-$ xl export -s xl-release -p REST-o-rant -f exercise-6/rest-o-rant-pipeline-with-dependencies.yaml
+$ xl generate -s xl-release -p REST-o-rant -f exercise-6/rest-o-rant-pipeline-with-dependencies.yaml
 ```

-5) Review the exported XL YAML files and compare them with the originals from exercises 4 and 5 respectively.
+5) Review the generated XL YAML files and compare them with the originals from exercises 4 and 5 respectively.

-## Exercise 7: Export an XL YAML file with artifacts
+## Exercise 7: Generate an XL YAML file with artifacts

 The XL YAML format also allows you to use artifacts.
-To see what that looks like, let's export the PetClinic sample package:
+To see what that looks like, let's generate the PetClinic sample package:

 1) In the XL Deploy UI, import the **PetClinic-ear/1.0** sample package from the XL Deploy server.

-2) Export the XL YAML file for the package you just imported to see how to specify artifacts:
+2) Generate the XL YAML file for the package you just imported to see how to specify artifacts:
 ```
-$ xl export -s xl-deploy -p Applications/PetClinic-ear/1.0 -f exercise-7/petlinic-ear.yaml
+$ xl generate -s xl-deploy -p Applications/PetClinic-ear/1.0 -f exercise-7/petlinic-ear.yaml
 ```

-3) Review the exported XL YAML file and the artifact.
+3) Review the generated XL YAML file and the artifact.

 # Part II - AWS (ECS and Fargate)